 P11D tips - Calculating the taxable value of benefits in kind under OpRA

-Published by: Stuart Daltrey, Director – Employment Tax
+Published by: Michael Hepburn, Senior Manager – Employment Tax

 Where an employee agrees to a reduction in gross pay in return for their employer providing a benefit of some kind (known as Optional Remuneration Arrangements – OpRAs), the way the benefit is valued changed from 6 April 2017.
 This includes cash allowances (such as a car allowance), flexible benefit packages with a cash alternative, and standalone salary sacrifice and salary exchange schemes.

-However, as there are transitional rules in place it is possible that the benefit rules for some employees will have changed to the new rules by the start of 2018/19 or during the year.
+However, as there are transitional rules in place it is possible that the benefit rules for some employees will still have been under the old rules for 2020/21.
 Arrangements between an employee and employer, which are binding on both parties and entered into on or before 5 April 2017, are protected until the earlier of:

 - Renewal, variation or modification of the arrangement, or

 - 6 April 2018 for most benefits, or